diwic/dbus-rs/dbus/examples/argument_guide.md

 The different ways you can append and get message arguments can be a bit bewildering.
 I've iterated a few times on the design and didn't want to lose backwards compatibility.

 This guide is to help you on your way.
 In addition, many of the examples in the examples directory append and read arguments.
+There is also a reference at the end of this document.

 Code generation
 ---------------